kbengine/kbengine/kbe/src/lib/python/Doc/library/http.client.rst

    an argument.

-.. method:: HTTPConnection.endheaders()
+.. method:: HTTPConnection.endheaders(message_body=None)

    Send a blank line to the server, signalling the end of the headers.
+The optional *message_body* argument can be used to pass a message body associated with the request.
+The message body will be sent in the same packet as the message headers if it is string, otherwise it is sent in a separate packet.

 .. method:: HTTPConnection.send(data)